Our Team

 Lauren Lafond

-Outside the office, Kimberly enjoys spending quality time with her family, staying active, and exploring her passion for the outdoors through hiking and nature activities.
+Outside of work, Kimberly enjoys time with her family, staying active, and being outdoors — especially hiking.

 Kimberly Mitchell